 Speaking to people in the same sessions as you during O-week can be a great way to make friends before semester even starts – but making conversation with people in your lectures and tutorials can be just as effective.

-You could also consider joining Murdoch’s MentorMe program, which involves meeting with a student mentor once a week over coffee.
+Consider joining Murdoch’s MentorMe program to meet with a student mentor once a week over coffee.
 The meetings are held in a small group setting, so this is a great way to meet others studying the same degree as you.

-Alternatively, try joining a club or team that sparks your interest.
-This is a sure-fire way to meet like-minded individuals.
+Joining a club or society is a great way to get involved in something that sparks your interest and is an easy way to meet like-minded individuals.
 Murdoch boasts an incredible number of clubs and teams, ranging from moot teams to netball teams, the chess club to the ‘Kahoot’ club.

 Learn how to balance study

-It’s important to stay on top of your studies throughout the semester and prevent the work from piling up.
+Staying on top of your studies will help prevent your work from piling up.
 If you commute to campus via public transport, try using that time to complete your required readings, or even start researching for an assignment.

 Get familiar with the campus